-In the past, some vinyl siding experienced problems like fading, sagging, cracking, etc. Vinyl siding manufacturing and installation has come a long way in recent years, and most of these problems are a thing of the past.
+In the past, some vinyl siding experienced problems like fading, sagging, and cracking.
+Manufacturing and installation of vinyl siding has come a long way in recent years, and most of these problems are a thing of the past.

-This article will discuss the five 5 most common problems associated with vinyl siding and the truth behind them.
+This article will discuss the five 5 most common misconceptions with vinyl siding and the truth behind them, including:

-Warping and buckling are both problems that used to be associated with vinyl siding and usually occurred when the siding was not installed correctly.
+Warping and buckling are both problems associated with vinyl siding, these issues only occur when the siding is not installed correctly.

 Vinyl siding expands and contracts as the outside temperature changes.
 In the summer, when temperatures are high, vinyl expands.
 In the winter, when temperatures are low, vinyl contracts.
 To avoid this problem, vinyl siding must be installed in a way that allows it to move.